bwz3rbot/Reddit-Flair-CommandBot/README.md

 # Reddit Bot Flair Update Command Bot
-This bot will follow a thread and __must have admin rights__ for setting suggested sort to new.\
+This bot will follow a thread and __must have admin rights__ for setting suggested sort to new and assigning flairs.\
 Its purpose is to have a thread on your own subreddit where users can submit commands to update their user flairs.

 ## About <a name = "about"></a>

-This bot __must have admin rights__ on the sub for setting the suggested sort to new.\
+This bot __must have admin rights__ on the sub for setting suggested sort to new and assigning flairs.\
 It will get the most recent top level comments from a specific thread which will be defined in the pw.env file.\
 Each time a new comment is found it will validate the command and will update the user flair accordingly.